JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_07/lab.md

     ```
     Even if we had used escaping the expression `x = 2` won't get evaluated properly due to the induced scope of the for loop.
 In order to resolve this we would have to specially match that kind of expression and generate a proper syntax withing the for loop `global $ex`.
 However we may just warn the user in the docstring that the usage is disallowed.

-Note that this kind of repeat macro is also defined in the [`Flux.jl`](https://fluxml.ai/) machine learning framework, wherein it's called `@epochs` and is used for creating training [loop](https://fluxml.ai/Flux.jl/stable/training/training/#Datasets).
+Note that this kind of repeat macro is also defined in the [`Flux.jl`](https://fluxml.ai/) machine learning framework, wherein it's called `@epochs` and is used for creating training [loop](https://fluxml.ai/Flux.jl/stable/training/training/#Datasets). #TODO fix me

 ## [Polynomial macro](@id lab07_polymacro)
 This is probably the last time we are rewriting the `polynomial` function, though not quite in the same way.
 We have seen in the last [lab](@ref introspection_lab), that some optimizations occur automatically, when the compiler can infer the length of the coefficient array, however with macros we can *generate* optimized code directly (not on the same level - we are essentially preparing already unrolled/inlined code).